0xRetroDev/Unity-Ethereum-Signer-API/README.md

                 // Assing our wallet address variable
                 walletAddress = responseData.address;

-                // Provide gas to the create wallet (You'll need to configure your own gas distribution API for the below) StartCoroutine(SendGas("https://corsproxy.io/?https://example-gas-api.onrender.com/claim/" + walletAddress));
+                // Provide gas to the created wallet (You'll need to configure your own gas distribution API for the below)
+                // SKALE network does this best as their gas token has no value, so you can mine transactions and distribute gas for free.
+                StartCoroutine(SendGas("https://corsproxy.io/?https://example-gas-api.onrender.com/claim/" + walletAddress));
             }
             else